Dpdl-io/Dpdl-sample-Apps/README.md

 The DSLS mobile application is a J2ME compiant navigation system for skiers that used Bluetooth(tm) technology to derive the skier's location, either via bluetooth gateways positioned at the lifts, or via and external bluetooth GPS receiver.

+<ins>Dpdl existed already as a lightweight embedded scripting language</ins> and has been used in the project to handle blueooth connections, data and to perform dynamic drawings of the map canvas. <ins>The bluetooth client and bluetooth server (gateway) was entirely developed with Dpdl</ins>.

 (DSLS running on old Nokia 6600 mobile phone CDLC 2.0)
 <img src="http://www.seesolutions.it/images/products/DSLS.png" width="70%" height="70%">

 More info about DSLS can be found here: [Dynamic Skiing Location System DSLS.pdf](http://www.seesolutions.it/documents/Dynamic%20Skiing%20Location%20System%20DSLS.pdf)

-<ins>Dpdl existed already as embedded scripting language and has been used in the project to handle blueooth connections, data and to perform dynamic drawings of the map canvas.
-The bluetooth client and bluetooth server was entirely developed with Dpdl</ins>.